JayZonday/JWM-Home/README.md

-First Revamped-Vision of My Personal Home Website
+First Revamped Vision of My Personal Home Website

 This website will contain:
 - Past and Current Web Development Projects